-And best of all, you get all that metal for just $10.95 (the MSRP at the time of publishing).
+And best of all, you get all that metal for an affordable price.
 This is about as cheap as it gets for a full HMS carabiner, and it’s almost certainly the best budget buy around.

 That’s not to say there aren’t a few drawbacks.

 Chief among them is the weight — at 85g, this carabiner is more than twice as heavy as the lightest in our test.
 This isn’t always an issue.
 “I usually don’t do anything where I’d notice the difference,” said one tester.
 If you’re trying to stay light, however, there are better options.
 The RockLock is also too chunky for some applications (like anchoring into a bolt).